coxifred/pimpMySuperWatt/README.md

   * **solarPosition**

     Provides to influxDb sun azimuth and zenith.
-Just fill python/plugins/solarPosition/solarPosition.json file with you latitude and longitude.
+Just fill python/plugins/solarPosition/solarPosition.json file with your latitude and longitude.

 # Docker installation (to come)